Western White House of Richard Nixon is for sale

 The property was owned by the president from 1969 to 1980.
 Photo: Toby Ponnay

 Listing agent Rob Giem, of HÔM Sotheby’s International Realty, says the high price tag is justified, even aside from the property’s provenance, as it is the largest stretch of available residential oceanfront south of Los Angeles.
-Prices for vacant waterfront lots in Orange County typically sell for $5 million to $10 million for a quarter-acre, he says.
+Prices for waterfront homes for sale in Orange County typically sell for $5 million to $10 million for a quarter-acre, he says.
 “It’s one of a kind,” he adds.

 In 1969, six months into his presidency, Mr. Nixon and some business partners bought the property, then 26 acres, for $1.4 million from the widow of original owner, Hamilton Cotton, according to reports from the time.
 He dubbed it La Casa Pacifica.